QUR101 INTRODUCTION TO QURAN AND ITS SCIENCES

 Credit hours: 3

-- Students will verbally state the definition of the Quran and its Sciences, it’s importance and different methods of revelation (Wahy).
+- Verbally state the definition of the Quran and its Sciences, it’s importance and different methods of revelation (Wahy).

 - Students will be able to list the differences between Makkee and Madanee verses, how they were labeled and the significance of that labeling.

-- Students will be able to write an essay highlighting how the Quran was compiled, the different recitations (Qira’aat), some of the reasons of revelations, the Clear and Unclear verses, and explain abrogation in the Quran with examples.
+- Write an essay highlighting how the Quran was compiled, the different recitations (Qira’aat), some of the reasons of revelations, the Clear and Unclear verses, and explain abrogation in the Quran with examples.

-- Students will be able to verbally summarize the evolution of Tafseer, and its various schools.
+- Verbally summarize the evolution of Tafseer, and its various schools.

-- Students will present a video or oral presentation, critically examining and refuting the objections raised by some outsiders in regard to the authority and authenticity of the Quran, using historical, scientific and miraculous proofs of the Quran.
+- Present a video or oral presentation, critically examining and refuting the objections raised by some outsiders in regard to the authority and authenticity of the Quran, using historical, scientific and miraculous proofs of the Quran.

 - Definition of the Quran and its Sciences.